-Forests are highly diverse around the global and adaptability is of major significance in forest management as, for example:
+Forests are highly diverse around the globe and adaptability is of major significance in forest management as, for example:

 PEFC’s ‘bottom-up’ approach to forest certification is well placed to respond to these challenges, with standards independently developed and owned by local stakeholders.
 This ownership is key to the success of forest certification as it empowers local people to manage forests in compliance with the standards in whose development they themselves were involved.